zhangqianhui/Conditional-GAN/README.md

 ##INTRODUCTION

-Tensorflow implements of [Conditional Generative Adversarial Nets](https://arxiv.org/abs/1411.1784).The paper should be the first one to introduce Conditional GANS.But they did not provide source codes.There is some difference comparing the paper.The Gans is based on Convolution network and the code refer to [DCGAN](https://github.com/carpedm20/DCGAN-tensorflow).
+Tensorflow implements of [Conditional Generative Adversarial Nets](https://arxiv.org/abs/1411.1784).The paper should be the first one to introduce Conditional GANS.But they did not provide source codes.My code has some differences comparing the paper:The Gans is based on Convolution network and the code refer to [DCGAN](https://github.com/carpedm20/DCGAN-tensorflow).

 ##Usage